Zutobi 2025 Holiday Report: The Deadliest Holidays to be Driving

 Fifth Place: Christmas

-During the enchanting Christmas season, families gather to share in the warmth and joy of the festivities.
-While Christmas presents its own unique challenges on the road, it is considered the “safest” among the top five most dangerous holidays.
-Over the past five years, 1,669 lives were lost in fatal crashes during the Christmas holidays.
+During the festive Christmas season, families come together to celebrate and share in the joy of the holidays.
+While Christmas brings its own unique challenges on the road, it is considered the “safest” among the top five most dangerous holidays.
+Over the past five years, 1,598 lives have been lost in fatal crashes during the Christmas holiday period.

 To ensure safe travels during Christmas, here are some essential tips to keep in mind: